Directions

 Getting here by car:

 Denmark Farm is situated 4 miles from Lampeter in Ceredigion, mid Wales.
 (Grid Reference SN586537).
 If you are travelling from Lampeter on the A485, look out for our brown tourist sign and take the turning left (after a stone bridge).
-Alternatively, in the hamlet of Betws Bledrws, take the minor road opposite the chapel and the telephone box.
-Continue for around two miles and Denmark Farm is located on the left.
-Look out for the ‘Shared Earth Trust’ sign which is just at the end of our track.
+Continue for 2 miles and Denmark Farm is located on the left hand side (look out for reversing mirror on right hand side, opposite the end of our track).

 Getting here by public transport: